ufrisk/pcileech-fpga/pciescreamer/readme.md

 Stability Issues:
 =================
 The current software/hardware combo is not completely stable.
 The PCIe link to the target system may experience instability, degradation or total loss of connectivity in some cases.
 In some cases the link intermittently becomes unavailable resulting in lost DMA/TLP packets.
-PCILeech mitigates this to some degree.
+PCILeech mitigates this to some degree in software.

 The PCIeScreamer is:
 * Most likely OK if connected directly to PCIe slot of target system (degradation of link not likely).